|Where:||Penzance, Cornwall starting at Causewayhead and Perranporth starting at the Beach, Truro starting at Waterfall Gardens|

 Also associated with the event is the annual World Pasty Championship held at the Eden Project, usually on the Saturday before St Pirans Day.
 For more info click here : http://www.edenproject.com/visit-us/whats-on/other-activities

-Click here for Truro’s Facebook page (Truro is starting earlier than previously in 2017, at 11 am) ; http://www.facebook.com/stpiransdaytruro
+Click here for Truro’s Facebook page (Truro is starting earlier than previously from 2017, at 11 am) ; http://www.facebook.com/stpiransdaytruro

 View larger map